digtrade/digtrade/database/README.md

 *Commodity-Location Relations* contains the text mining component identified a total of 13,969,659 commodity-location relations across the entire document corpus which are stored in this additional table.
 Each commodity-location pair is linked to the corresponding commodity/location mentions tables via identifiers to enrich them with additional information such as the corresponding document, sentence snippet, commodity concept, and latitude and longitude.

+** Publications **

+If you are using this database for your research, please cite the Trading Consequences white paper:

+Ewan Klein, Beatrice Alex, Claire Grover, Richard Tobin, Colin Coates, Jim Clifford, Aaron Quigley, Uta Hinrichs, James Reid, Nicola Osborne and Ian Fieldhouse.
+Digging Into Data White Paper: Trading Consequences, March 2014.